-What is Yahoo! good for?
-They lost the search engine war against Google, and ever since then, they’ve been a nebulous entity — everyone has heard of them to some degree, but nobody knows what they do.
-As it turns out, they do a little bit of everything now.
+What is Yahoo good for?
+They lost the search engine war against Google, and ever since they’ve been a nebulous entity.
+Nobody really knows what they do anymore.
+As it turns out, they do a little bit of everything now—like product price comparisons.

-Yahoo!
-Shopping is a simple tool.
-You search for an item and it pulls as many matches as it can from over 800 online stores covering dozens of categories.
+Yahoo Shopping is a simple tool: Search for an item and it pulls as many matches as it can from over 800 online stores covering dozens of categories.
 It does find some good deals sometimes, but the results tend to be hit-or-miss.

 The interface is surprisingly clean, but a little too scant for my tastes.
 When products are listed in grid mode, you only see the listing title and the price.
 In list mode, you also see the description.
 Otherwise, you have to click through to see the full product, which can be a nuisance.

-Price comparison websites are truly useful, but they are only one aspect of saving money online.
-For example, these tips for smart shipping and these genius money-saving tricks can help you save even more.
+Price comparison websites are truly useful, but they are only one aspect to saving money online.